antistereotip/ghost/RUN/README.md

 ### My definition BIG DATA:
 - Big Data can be 1MB, 1PB or 1ZB or 1nB.
-- Depending on the complexity and content of the data itself, no matter how much it is, it is sometimes harder to solve 1MG of quality code, minimized and complex at the same time, than to handle 50 PT movies to orchestrated servers.
+- Depending on the complexity and content of the data itself, no matter how much it is, it is sometimes harder to solve 1MB of quality code, minimized and complex at the same time, than to handle 50 PB movies to orchestrated servers.
 - And at the same time very well coded in a bunch of abbreviations for using a library.

 ### Ghost Protocol Programming Module, Construction of Security Programming language